 - Design, develop, select, test, implement, and evaluate new or modified informatics solutions, data structures, and decision-support mechanisms to support patients, health care professionals, and their information management and human-computer and human-technology interactions within health care contexts.

-Below is a list of the skills most Informatics Nurse Specialists say are important on the job.
+These are the skills Informatics Nurse Specialists say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.